elqal3awii/WebSecurity-Academy-with-Python/Access control vulnerabilities/referer_based_access_control/README.md

 # Hack Steps

 1. Login as wiener
-2. Upgrade wiener to be an admin bypassing the first step
+2. Upgrade wiener to be an admin by adding Referer header

 # Run Script